redLinmumu/redLinmumu.github.io/_pages/about.md

 # 📖 Educations
-- 2021.09 - now,  a Ph.D. student at Gaoling School of Artificial Intelligence, Renmin University of China.
+- Sep.
+2021 - now,  a Ph.D. student at Gaoling School of Artificial Intelligence, Renmin University of China, majoring in Artificial Intelligence.

+- Sep.
+2013 - July 2016,  a graduate student at School of Automation, Beijing Institute of Technology, majoring in Control Science and Engineering

+- Sep.
+2008 - July 2012,  a undergraduate student at School of Automation, Qingdao University of Technology, majorinng in Automation Engineering.

 # 💻 Teaching Assistant
 - *2022*, Introduction to Machine Learning